 Why Net Zero matters in foodservice

-The concept of Net Zero—achieving a balance between greenhouse gas emissions produced and those offset or reduced—is a key goal for a sustainable future.
-In foodservice, sustainability is not just an ethical concern but a competitive advantage.
+Achieving Net Zero, balancing greenhouse gas emissions with reductions or offsets, is now a global priority.
+In foodservice, sustainability is not just an ethical stance, but a competitive edge.

 Challenges in achieving Net Zero in the dairy industry